-The AVRC is actively recruiting for the following studies on COVID-19, HIV, and sexual health (last updated 10OCT2023):
+The AVRC is actively recruiting for the following studies (last updated 26MAR2024):

 HIV